markjwarner/markjwarner.github.io/_pages/about.md

 Updates
 ======
+- Jun-23: Started our REPHRAIN funded project to built a novel new conversation dataset.
+- Jun-23: My PhD student, Lauren Scott has had a short paper accepted at INTERACT'23!
+- Apr-23: Started a Google Funded project exploring privacy mechanisms within FemTech apps.
-- Feb-23: I have been awarded a grant which I am very excited about (details to follow)
+- Feb-23: I have been awarded a grant which I am very excited about (details to follow).
 - Feb-23: My PhD student Lauren Scott has had a paper accepted at CHI 2023!
 - Jan-23: I won a Google Faculty Award (2023) grant with Ruba-Abu Salma (KCL) on Usable Privacy in Female Health Apps.
 - Sep-22: I joined the CHI Understanding People (Qualitative) sub-committee as an Associate Chair (AC) for 2023
-- Sep-22: I started a new role as Lecturer in Information Security at University College London (UCL) as of September 2022.
+- Sep-22: I started a new role as Lecturer in Information Security at University College London (UCL).
-- Jul-22: New baby arrived!
+- Jul-22: New baby arrived (called Otis)!
 - Sep-21: I have had a research project funded through REPHRAIN, this project aims to understand whether a keyboard could be designed to provide guidance and support to people as they type, and to notify them of any harmful content contained within the message in order to reduce the likelihood of them pressing send.
 - Jan-21: I had a paper accepted to CHI'21 titled “Oops...”: Mobile Message Deletion in Conversation Error and Regret Remediation.
 This paper explored people's use of the message delete function in mobile messaging apps like WhatsApp.
 - Jan-21: I have accepted an invitiation to serve as a Review Editor for Frontiers in Digital Health Human Factors and Digital Health